-I’ve always loved solo travel.
-Exploring with friends is a delight as well but going away on my own is something I’ve been doing since 2008, for various reasons, and I find it to be just as liberating and exciting.
+Travelling on my own is something I’ve been doing since 2008 and I find it to be liberating and exciting.
 But one must be savvy when going it alone as a woman.
-Safety is everything.
-I’ve gleaned a few useful tips that have stood me in good stead and that I hope will be useful to any kindred soloists out there.
-Nothing worse than being a diva of any age, toute seule and in a fluster, right?
+Personal safety is everything.
+Over the past decade I’ve gleaned a few useful tips that have helped me avoid unpleasant situations that can dampen and ruin an entire trip.
+These are my security markers that I hope will be useful to any kindred soloists out there.
+Go forth, toute seule and with confidence!

 Forewarned is forearmed.
-Do your homework before you jet into a new destination so you’re au fait with what to expect and adequately prepared for the first (often inevitable) hustle.
-Each city has its own set of scams, no matter how first-world or sophisticated it may be.
-Some scams are as old as the hills, others newer, and all are verkakte.
-Don’t be thinking it won’t happen to you – if you drop your guard, it may well, especially if you’re in a new destination and in popular tourist hot spots or in crowded trains and markets where pickpockets are particularly successful.
-Even seasoned travellers have been known to be suckered in the most embarrassingly obvious ways, so do some research before your toes touch terra firma and if all goes to plan and you’ve your wits about you, you’ll avoid becoming a statistic.
+Do your homework before you jet into a new destination so you’re au fait with what to expect and adequately prepared for the first (often inevitable) local hustle.
+Don’t be thinking it won’t happen to you.
+Congested hot spots, famous landmarks and self service ticket booths at metro stations is where pickpockets and scam artists are particularly adept.
+Even seasoned travellers have been known to be duped in the most embarrassingly obvious ways, so do some research before your toes touch terra firma and if all goes to plan and you’ve your wits about you, you’ll avoid becoming a statistic.

 Appropriate accessories are key.
 Sensible, roomy bags that close properly are crucial for keeping sticky fingers out and your possessions in.
-That zip-less Louis Vuitton tote may look fabulous nestled in the crook of your arm darling but it’s an open invitation to thieves with deft digits!
-A well sized bag that can comfortably hold an iPad and DSLR without dislocating your shoulder, is the way to go.
-Personally I love a stylish backpack although style icon Ines de la Fressage is tres quelle horreur about that, saying in her fabulous style bible Parisian Chic that backpacks are only good for grade schoolers.
+That zip-less Louis Vuitton tote may look fabulous nestled in the crook of your arm but it’s an open invitation to thieves with deft digits!
+A well sized bag that can comfortably hold your gadgets and DSLR without dislocating your shoulder, is the way to go.
+Personally I love my Chapel backpack although style icon Ines de la Fressage says, in her fabulous style bible Parisian Chic, that backpacks are only good for grade schoolers.
 Nonsense.
-Backpacks, well styled and chic of course, are practical and perfect for things like bicycle tours, walking the Camino, or exploring the ruins of the Acropolis.
-Satchel bags work beautifully too, slung with the zipper towards the front of your body mes amies.
+Backpacks are practical and perfect for things like bicycle, segway, walking and hiking tours.
+You’re hands free too which makes everything so much easier.
+Sling bags are an option as well, slung with the zipper towards the front of your body.

-In that moment when you’re like “where am I even?’, don’t panic and whip out a map.
-Firstly, city maps, once opened up, tend to be the same size of a small mat, and your ‘undercover tourist’ cover is blown in one swift unfold.
+In that event of a “where am I?’ moment, don’t panic and whip out a map.
+Firstly, city maps, once opened up, tend to be the same size of a small mat, and your ‘undercover tourist’ cover is blown in one swift unfolding.
 Google Maps is the shizz for finding that missed turn, and please, if you’re going to be lost, do it with aplomb.
 Strut with fake confidence, stop for a glass of wine somewhere, check your route on your phone, get your bearings, and if all else fails, just ask.
-Except in Venice, where directions consist of a series of boisterous arm waves and gestures that are so well intentioned but more often than can quite confusing.
-The upside is that while you’re a-wandering, you’re sure to stumble upon delightful little piazzas and osteria that you’d normally not find.
-The Floating City is one of the finest in which to get lost.
+Except in Venice, where directions consist of a series of boisterous arm waves and gestures that are well intentioned but more often than not mean absolutely nothing 🙂 The upside is that while you’re a-wandering, you’re sure to stumble upon delightful little eateries, lanes and places that are off the tourist track.

 Talking of phones, make sure yours is a smart one, like you.
 Before you leave the hotel, ensure it is fully charged, your battery pack too, which you must always have on you.
-Take a plug and adaptor along as well, for good measure.
-Selfies, at my age, are a tad lame, so when in need of proof that were actually there, scan the crowd and ask a decent looking person to snap you at the Trevi Fountain or wherever.
+Take a plug and international adaptor along as well, for good measure.
+Selfies are increasingly seen as being a tad lame, so when in need of proof that were actually there, scan the crowd and ask a decent looking person to snap you somewhere fabulous.
 You wouldn’t want a stranger absconding with your iPhone 7+.
 I trust Japanese tourists because A) they’re always willing and friendly and B) know how to take great pics.
-And take care not to get too absorbed on your mobile, for any number of reasons, worst of which would be walking into a pole of falling into the drink somewhere!
+And take care not to get too absorbed on your mobile, for any number of reasons, worst of which would be walking into a pole or falling into a canal.

 ATMs and Transport

 And while we all like to be on our A style game, there’s no need to be too flashy if travelling solo.
-Leave the carats back home.
-Respect local traditions and protocols too before stepping into shrines, mosques and temples – don’t wear shorts or mini-skirts and cover your head and bare shoulders.
+Leave the sparkly carats back home.
+Respect local traditions and protocols too before stepping into shrines, mosques and temples – don’t wear shorts or mini-skirts and cover your head and your bare shoulders.
 There are very strict rules in place these days.
-Carry a long scarf and sarong at all times just in case you’re in a 40 degree heat wave and can’t face wearing jeans and a long sleeve shirt in lieu of one such visit.
-And if you’re a blonde and in Turkey or Egypt, wear a cap and tuck those tendrils.
+Carry a long scarf and sarong at all times if in a Muslim country, just in case you’re in a 40 degree heat wave and can’t face wearing jeans and a long sleeve shirt in lieu of one such visit.
+And if you’re a blonde and in Turkey or Egypt, wear a cap and tuck in those tendrils.
 Trust me on this one.